European Super League: Consequences

 UEFA president Čeferin welcomed the breakaway clubs back after the Super League fallout, despite calls for a rollback of Champions League format changes that favor richer clubs.
-UEFA stipulated that these clubs must sell their Super League shares, donate €15 million to grassroots football, and sign a Commitment Declaration, facing hefty fines for future violations.
-Disciplinary proceedings were initiated against Barcelona, Juventus, and Real Madrid for their ongoing involvement in the Super League, but were stayed due to rulings from Spanish and Swiss courts.
+UEFA stipulated that these clubs must sell their Super League shares, donate €15 million to grassroots football and sign a Commitment Declaration, facing hefty fines for future violations.
+Disciplinary proceedings were initiated against Barcelona, Juventus and Real Madrid for their ongoing involvement in the Super League, but were stayed due to rulings from Spanish and Swiss courts.
 These clubs were eventually confirmed for the 2021–22 UEFA Champions League.
 A22 Sports Management filed a motion to scrap UEFA's agreement with nine clubs and to cancel the disciplinary case against the other three clubs.
 The 17th commercial court in Madrid ruled out potential sanctions from UEFA and FIFA for the Super League clubs.
-In September, following a Madrid court order, UEFA dropped its proceedings against Barcelona, Juventus, and Real Madrid, and did not seek the payment offered by the other nine founding clubs.
+In September, following a Madrid court order, UEFA dropped its proceedings against Barcelona, Juventus and Real Madrid, and did not seek the payment offered by the other nine founding clubs.

-On 22 June, as reported by The New York Times Tariq Panja, the A22 Sports Management filed a new motion on behalf of the Super League to the Spanish court, seeking to scrap the agreement UEFA signed with nine clubs, and UEFA has five days to respond; it is also seeking to cancel in its entirety the disciplinary case against the other three clubs, which was suspended but is currently to stay pending UEFA's appeal against the court injunction.
+On 22 June, as reported by The New York Times Tariq Panja, A22 Sports Management filed a new motion on behalf of the Super League to the Spanish court, seeking to scrap the agreement UEFA signed with nine clubs, with UEFA being given five days to respond; it also sought to cancel in its entirety the disciplinary case against the other three clubs, which was suspended but currently pending UEFA's appeal against the court injunction.
 Moreover, a decision of the 17th commercial court in Madrid, which was made public on 1 July, ruled out the possibility of sanctions from UEFA and FIFA for the clubs involved in the project, given the antitrust issues which may occur were any punitive measures to be taken by the instances.
-On 27 September, after an order from a Madrid court to ban UEFA from taking any disciplinary action against Barcelona, Juventus, and Real Madrid; UEFA announced that it had abandoned its proceedings against the three clubs, and would not request payment of the sums offered by the nine other founding clubs.
+On 27 September, after an order from a Madrid court to ban UEFA from taking any disciplinary action against Barcelona, Juventus and Real Madrid; UEFA announced that it had abandoned its proceedings against the three clubs, and would not request payment of the sums offered by the nine other founding clubs.

 JP Morgan, the financier of the Super League's proposed $3.25 billion project, said they were taken aback by the opposition and "misjudged how this deal would be viewed by the wider football community."
 The bank's involvement prompted a sustainability rating agency to downgrade its assessment of JP Morgan's ethical performance.
 JP Morgan added they had no say in the project's strategy, but one person familiar with the matter said the Super League had plans to fund grassroots sports and community projects.